Is a PDF a vector file? Understanding vector vs. raster in PDFs

 Vector content is composed of paths — lines, curves, and shapes — defined using mathematical coordinates.
 These are rendered using PDF graphics operators like m (move to), l (line to), c (curve to), and painting operators like S (stroke), f (fill), and B (stroke and fill).

-These shapes scale infinitely without quality loss because they’re defined in a resolution-independent coordinate space.
-This is ideal for:
+These shapes scale without quality loss because they’re defined mathematically, not as pixels.
+Common uses include:

 Why it matters: